Tamoghna12/Titanic_set_analysis/README.md

 # The code has been divided into the following sections:
 ## Dataset exploration
+Using pandas library
 ## Dataset visualization
+Using seaborn and matplotlib
-## Classification algorithms using Scikit learn
+## Classification algorithms
+Using Scikit learn
 ### This includes the following classfiers:
 - Linear SVC
 - Random Forests
 - Decision Tree
 - KNN
 - Logistic Regression
-- Random Forest 	97.98